Tesco to manage its 6 billion pound British pension scheme

-LONDON Tesco, the world's No.3 retailer, is to manage its British pension scheme, one of the largest in the country still offering defined benefits, to maximise returns and cut dependence on consultants.
+LONDON Tesco, the world's No.3 retailer, is to manage its British pension scheme, one of the largest in the country still offering final-salary benefits, to maximise returns and cut dependence on consultants.

 Tesco Pension Investment, which has received approval from the Financial Services Authority, will be led by Steven Daniels, previously group chief investment officer of LV= Asset Management.